-Independently accredited and registered occupational health training courses can provide delegates with a number of CPD points and help raise professional performance standards for industrial screening programmes.
-Course delegates all receive a certificate on completion of the course.
+Independently accredited and registered occupational health courses can provide delegates with a number of CPD points and help raise professional performance standards for industrial screening programmes.
+Course delegates all receive a certificate on completion of the course.3

 Why train with Amplivox

-The courses combine both theoretical and practical sessions, providing delegates with a broad understanding of the ‘why’ along with how to apply their learnings in practice.
-We work hard to make our courses interactive, enhancing the learning experience and improving knowledge retention.
-They are designed to be informative and educational, whilst also being practical and enjoyable.
+Our courses combine both theoretical and practical sessions, providing delegates with a broad understanding of the ‘why’ along with how to apply their learnings in practice.

-If you have a number of delegates who require the same training, we can deliver the course at a time and place to suit you – an effective way to train several delegates with minimal disruption, saving on time as well as potential travel and accommodation expenses.
+If you have a number of delegates who require the same training, we can deliver the course at a time and place to suit you.
+This is an effective way to train several delegates with minimal disruption, saving time, as well as potential travel and accommodation expenses.